FamousArchives/generator-famous/README.md

 * Development server with live-reload
 * Real time linting with eslint and jscs
-* Automatically inject bower-installed vendor code into require.js
+* Automatically inject bower-installed vendor code into require.js config
-*
+* All the dot files!
+* A single command to prepare your project for production

 ### Generators